FatimaRani/FatimaRani/README.md

 - ⚡ Fun fact: ...
 -->
 # 💫 About Me:
-👩🏻‍💻 I am Software Engineer with a passion of MLOps and Data Science.<br>💌 Shoot me an email or add me on Linkedin 😌!
+👩🏻‍💻 I am Software Engineer with a passion of Gen.AI, LLMOps and Data Science.<br>💌 Shoot me an email or add me on Linkedin 😌!

 ## 🌐 Socials: